node-red/node-red-docker/README.md

 ## Project Layout
 This repository contains Dockerfiles to build the Node-RED Docker images listed above.

-Build these images with the following command...

-        $ docker build -f <version>/Dockerfile -t mynodered:<version> .

 ### package.json

 The package.json is a metafile that downloads and installs the required version